 Tracht is common in events such as soccer matches.
-It is the go-to garment for special occasions like baptisms, weddings, graduations, and all sort of festivities and celebrations.
+It is the go-to garment for special occasions like baptisms, weddings, and graduations.
 And it is a must during festivals.

-The garment is called dirndl for women and lederhosen for men, is so popular in the region that there are workplaces that have instituted “Dirndl Fridays.”
+The garment is called dirndl for women and lederhosen for men.
+And it is so popular in the region that there are workplaces that have instituted “Dirndl Fridays.”
 And some politicians have campaigned wearing it.

-Aside from Germany, people also wear tracht in Austria, Switzerland, and northern Italy.
+People also wear tracht in Austria, Switzerland, and northern Italy.

-The Sami are an indigenous ethnic group from Northern Europe.
-They keep their traditions alive.
-So you can find them reindeer herding and wearing their folk dress.
-Swedish Sami call their traditional clothes kolt.
+The Sami are an ethnic group from Northern Europe.
+And they like to keep their traditions alive.
+So you can find Samis wearing folk dress and reindeer herding.

 The Sami live in Sweden, Finland, Norway, and Russia.